 Is my life over?
 Will I be a good mother?
 Will my body go back to the way it was before pregnancy?
-How do I know that I’m ready to be a mother?
-These are some questions women are concerned about when they get pregnant.
-However, It was mostly excitement for me.
+These are some questions women are concerned when they get pregnant.
+But for me, it was mostly excitement.

-When I met my husband, I knew he was the one.
-He was and still is funny, crazy, talented and such an easy-going person.
+When I met my husband Paul Davis, I knew he was the one.
+He was and still is funny, crazy, talented and easy-going.
 Our relationship moved quickly.
-Before you know it, I got pregnant – our very first baby together.
-Waiting for my baby to be born was torture.
-I kept counting days and felt extremely impatient to meet my very first child.
-Then the day has arrived when I got to hold my newborn child.
-Tears-of-joy poured out from my eyes.
-I have never felt so happy in my entire existence!
-I felt in-love; the kind of love I’ve never felt before.
-It was surreal, as if I was like dreaming.
+Before you know it, we were having Scarlett – our very first baby.
+Waiting for her to be born was torture.
+I kept counting days and felt extremely impatient to meet my child.
+Finally, the day has arrived that I got to hold my Scarlett.
+Tears of joy poured out of my eyes.
+I never felt so happy in my entire existence!
+I felt in love.
 The smell of a newborn baby is amazingly sweet.
-I remember thinking of her like a puppy–a new pet, my new buddy and my one true precious, who I will always have in my life.
+She was exactly like a puppy–a new pet, my new buddy, my one true precious.

-Another reason it’s better to have kids earlier than later is because it’s quicker to lose the baby weight in your twenties rather than 30’s or 40’s.
+Another reason it’s better to have kids earlier is because it’s quicker to lose the baby weight in your twenties rather than 30’s or 40’s.
 As you get older, your Metabolism moves slower.
 Metabolism is what converts the fuel in the food we eat into the energy needed to power everything we do, from moving to thinking to growing.
 Moreover, when you get older your muscle mass decreases, which slows down the rate at which you burn calories.
 For instance, my first baby was born when I was 26 years old.
 There was not a problem into getting back to pre-pregnancy weight.
-In a matter of 3 months, I was back to size zero.
-I did not go to the gym or changed my diet.
-However, giving birth to my third baby in my early 30’s gave me an extremely hard time to lose the excess weight.
+In a matter of 3 months, I was back to size zero, without going to the gym or changing my diet.
+But giving birth to my third baby in my early 30’s, gave me an extremely hard time to lose the excess weight.
 My body never went back to the way it was.
-Although, I can’t wear my skinny-jeans anymore, I learned how to embrace my new body.
+Although, I can’t wear my skinny jeans anymore, I learned how to embrace my new body.
 Preferred looking more “womanly” rather than “model-skinny.”

 Your decision to have children, will change your life forever.
-There will be good and worst times.
-You will discover some physical, emotional and changes in your mentality.
-It will be a roller coaster ride starting from the day you bring your baby at home all the way through the day your child goes off to college.
-Lastly, being a new parent is about learning how to handle each challenge that comes your way with utmost poise and patience.
-And to enjoy every second of your life with your fast growing family.
+There will be better times and worst times.
+You will discover some physical changes, emotional and changes in your mentality.
+It will be a roller coaster ride starting from the day you bring your baby at home through the day your child goes off to college.
+Lastly, being a new parent is about learning how to handle each challenge that comes your way with utmost poise, patience, also in the same time cherishing every second of the moment with your fast growing family.